samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What is an Http session?

 - What is the difference between a session and a cookie?
+   * cookies persist when you close your browser and expire after a set time stored client side.
+   * Sessions close when you close your browser.
+Sessions are stored server side.
 - What are the HTTP status codes?

 - List some of the Http Verbs

 - Difference between Put and Post
+   * Put is idempotent (if you send the same request nothing will happen) post is not.
 - Do you know REST?
 Can you tell me about what it is?

 - What is stateless